wbedu/ansible_spigot/README.md

     ]
     ```

-2. dependant on git an custom java roles.
+2. dependant on git and custom java roles.
     * it works but contibution is appreciated at [Java role](https://github.com/wbedu/ansible-java) and [git role](https://github.com/wbedu/ansible-git).